How to Stop Worrying

 If we incessantly worry, we may even worrying over our worry.
 “Oh no,” we may muse, “I am a worrier!”
 Our worrying about worrying sucks us deeper into discouragement.

-Goleman explains healthy worry as “worry is, in a sense, a rehearsal of what might go wrong and how to deal with it; the task of worrying is to come up with positive solutions for life’s perils by anticipating dangers before they arise” (location 1462).
+Goleman explains healthy worry is “a rehearsal of what might go wrong and how to deal with it; the task of worrying is to come up with positive solutions for life’s perils by anticipating dangers before they arise” (Goleman, 2005).

 “Our fatigue is often caused not by work, but by worry, frustration and resentment.”